NNDLProject/ARDL/README.md

 For running the code you will need to first download the glove embeddings from https://nlp.stanford.edu/projects/glove/ into the root folder.

+The dataset.py file contains all the utils to preprocess the dataset that is currently twenty newsgroup

 Main structure of CNN, DNN and LSTM lies in cnn.py, dnn.py and lstm.py respectively.

 To train CNN, DNN and LSTM use test_CNN.ipynb, test_DNN.ipynb and test_LSTM.ipynb notebooks as reference.